Using Tailwind CSS

 Use in Template

-You can use Tailwind CSS, including directives like @apply
+You may use Tailwind CSS, including directives like @apply

 , and even nested syntax, right inside a Template.
-You simply need to use a <stack>
+You simply need to use the stack/push pattern to inject a <style>

 First, add a <stack name="head" />